Published by Jeremy. Last Updated on October 27, 2023.

 Now you may expect that at the end of the tasting the team will remind you that bottles are available for purchase (in a no-pressure way, which we fully appreciate).
 But in true Pennsylvania fashion revolving around anything alcohol, it can't be easy.

-Sadly, you have to wait 24 hours from buying from them so you have to return to pick up (most often wait until the next wine tasting to pick up their case, which we think is genius and plan to do ourselves).
+Sadly, you have to wait a minimum of 24 hours from buying from them so you have to return to pick up (most often wait until the next wine tasting to pick up their case, which we think is genius and plan to do ourselves).

 That being said, what really impressed us was that most every bottle we tried was priced between $16-$20 per bottle.
 A good price for a modest bottle at a store, and a stellar price for a high-end bottle of wine you may find only at restaurants and wine bars (places that, we suspect, source most of their products from Dreadnought Wines in the first place).